Datagrove/datagrove-llc/docs/about/index.md

 ## Our Partners

-Our partner, [Data Grove Costa Rica](https://datagrovecr.com/), is expanding Datagrove’s mission beyond the borders of the US, extending our mission to build great software that does good and doing our part to contribute to the pura vida for ticos and beyond!
+Our partner, [Data Grove Costa Rica](https://datagrovecr.com/), is expanding Datagrove’s mission beyond the borders of the US, extending our mission to build great software that does good and doing our part to support local innovation and software development.

 </div>